 - Freeze (I always do this at least the day before I make my ice cream but you could probably get away with a few hours before).
 Once they have been in the freezer and gone solid you can either use them right way or transfer them to a freezer bag or container of some kind if you are leaving them longer.
 This will ensure they don't get freezer burn.
 Bear in mind that if you skip this step and just put the fresh pieces of fruit in a container together then freeze them, they will stick together and be difficult to prise apart making it a struggle to fit them in the bowl of your food processor/blender.

-- When your are ready to make your ice cream place your fruit into the bowl of a food processor (if it is stuck in your container just run a little warm water over the outside of the container.
+- When you are ready to make your ice cream place your frozen fruit into the bowl of a food processor or powerful blender (if it is stuck in the container just run a little warm water over the outside of the container.
 This will loosen it enough for you to get it out).